 BARRY ASEN is a Member of the Firm in the Labor and Employment practice, in the firm's New York office.
 Mr. Asen counsels and litigates on behalf of clients in such diverse industries as television news and entertainment, securities, publishing, insurance, manufacturing, and health care.
 Along with the firm's co-founder, Ronald M. Green, he is a pioneer of the use of preemptive litigation and the Declaratory Judgment Act to protect clients' business interests against current or former employees who threaten litigation based on extortionate demands or who seek to compromise confidential or proprietary information.

 Mr. Asen has successfully represented large and small corporate clients in hundreds of lawsuits, arbitrations, and administrative proceedings covering a broad range of employment and labor issues including age, race, religious, national origin, disability, sex discrimination and harassment, FMLA disputes, and wrongful discharge, breach of contract, and defamation actions.
-He has conducted numerous jury and bench trials and represents clients before the American Arbitration Association, the Financial Industry Regulatory Authority (FINRA), and governmental administrative agencies, including the EEOC and NLRB.
+He has conducted numerous jury and bench trials and represents clients before the American Arbitration Association, JAMS, the Financial Industry Regulatory Authority (FINRA), and governmental administrative agencies, including the EEOC, the NYS Human Rights Division, the NYC Human Rights Commission, and the NLRB.
 Notable recent decisions include:

 - Lampros v.
 Banco do Brasil, 2013 WL 5878590 (2d Cir.
 2013), affirming, 2012 WL 6021091 (S.D.N.Y.
 2012) (summary judgment affirmed; Risk Manager's claims for national origin discrimination, retaliation, and promisory estoppel dismissed);